TunnelGRE/ProcessInjection-GO/README.md

 # ProcessInjection-GO

 Shellcode encrypted in RC4 and process injection into explorer.exe.
+Added the patch to etwEventWrite function in order to avoid ETW tracing.

 Tested with metasploit shellcode and it bypass EDR.